 Median household income, inflated to 2015 dollars, broken down by race/ethnicity.
 Half of incomes are below the median and half are above.

 Why is this important?

 Median household income is a gauge of overall economic health of Orange County and the financial resources of households.

 How is Orange County performing?

-In 2010-14, Asian and white residents in Orange County had the highest median incomes, at $92,800 and $74,000 respectively.
-Median incomes for African American and Hispanic residents were lower ($59,900 and $61,500 respectively), but were the highest for those groups than Ulster or Dutchess.
+In 2011-15, Asian and white residents in Orange County had the highest median incomes, at $105,800 and $74,900 respectively.
+Median incomes for African American ($62,000) and Hispanic ($59,300) residents were higher than in Ulster and Dutchess.
 They were also well above state (excluding NYC) and national medians for these racial groups.

-The populations in most local areas, when broken down by race and ethnicity, were too small to yield reliable survey results except among white residents.
-Among communities with statistically reliable data, income among white residents ranged from $25,900 in Kiryas Joel to $122,000 in the village of Woodbury.
+The populations in most local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.
+Among communities with statistically reliable data, income was particularly low among Hispanic residents in Kiryas Joel ($16,900) and African American residents in Newburgh ($25,400).

 Notes about the data